AdobeDocs/experience-platform.nl-NL/help/edge/data-collection/track-links.md

         "linkClicks": {
             "value":1
       },
-      "name":"My Custom Link", //Name that shows up in the custom links report "URL":"https://myurl.com", //the URL of the link
-      "type":"other", // values: other, download, exit
+      "name":"My Custom Link", // Name that shows up in the custom links report "URL":"https://myurl.com", // The URL of the link "type":"other", // values: other, download, exit
       }
     }